FarsetLabs/farsetlabs.github.io/membership/index.md

 If you're not sure what category you fall in to, give us a shout on <join@farsetlabs.org.uk> and we'll talk it through.

-<a href="https://farsetlabs.spaces.nexudus.com/" class="large button expand round">Sing Up on Nexudus</a>
+<a href="https://farsetlabs.spaces.nexudus.com/" class="large button expand round">Sign up on Nexudus</a>

 If you wish, you can contact us on <join@farsetlabs.org.uk> to discuss alternative payment schemes such as Invoicing, BACS, Standing Orders, or Cash balances.